mattgj/Megascans-UE4LiveLink/README.md

 - go to https://megascans.se/apps/bridge and download it.
 - Click on the export icon of any asset in your downloaded library, this will open the export options pop-up. set the "Application" drop-down to "Unreal Engine" and click on "Download Plugin".

 - Once the plugin is downloaded you'll need to select which version of unreal you want to install the LiveLink on with the "Engine Version" drop-down.
-If your using an official unreal engine version just just select which version (**4.18, 4.19, 4.0, etc...**) you want to install the LiveLink on.
+If your using an official unreal engine version just select which version (**4.18, 4.19, 4.0, etc...**) you want to install the LiveLink on.
 If on the other hand you're trying to install the LiveLink on a custom unreal engine build then pick up the **"Custom Build"** option in that drop-down.

 - Now set the "Engine Version Path" option to where your engine's plugins are installed, like this for instance: **C:\Program Files\Epic Games\UE_4.20\Engine\Plugins**.
 The path should basically be where your engine's plugins are installed.